yashmaurya01/deepseek-docrag/README.md

 # deepseek-docRAG

 The `deepseek-docRAG` project is designed to test the reasoning capabilities of the `deepseek-r1` models for Retrieval-Augmented Generation (RAG) applications.
 This project leverages the LangChain framework to facilitate document processing and question-answering tasks using PDF documents.
+The model is run locally using Ollama.
+More information about the models can be found [here](https://ollama.com/library/deepseek-r1).
+Please change the `model_name` based on the local compute of your system.

 ## Installation